Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Ans:

-43. How do you ensure compliance with privacy regulations such as GDPR or HIPAA in your architecture designs?
+43. What methods ensure compliance with privacy regulations such as GDPR or HIPAA in architecture?

 Ans: